-On October 26, 2017, the Company's board of directors approved a share repurchase program under which it authorized the Company, at its discretion, to repurchase up to \$30.0 million of its common shares outstanding through December 31, 2019.
+As of December 30, 2018, we had a cash and cash equivalent balance of \$8.2 million that we expect to utilize, along with cash flow from operations, to provide capital to support our restaurant expansion plans, ongoing maintenance of our existing restaurants, investment in infrastructure and to repurchase additional shares of our common stock subject to market conditions.
 Repurchases of the Company's outstanding common stock will be made in accordance with applicable laws and may be made at management's discretion from time to time in the open market, through privately negotiated transactions or otherwise, including pursuant to Rule 10b5-1 trading plans.
 There is no guarantee as to the exact number of shares to be repurchased by the Company.
 The timing and extent of repurchases will depend upon several factors, including market and business conditions, regulatory requirements and other corporate considerations, and repurchases may be discontinued at any time.
-As of December 31, 2017, we have \$30.0 million yet to be repurchased under this plan.
+As of December 30, 2018, we have \$26.4 million yet to be repurchased under this plan.